crashfort/SourceDemoRender/ReadMe.md

 SDR offers the highest possible performance for recording movies by utilizing the GPU and all available threads.
 As opposed to other Source recording methods, SDR integrates itself into the engine and runs from the inside.
 Frames are kept on the GPU for processing which allows maximum performance.
 Many frames can be sampled together to form a good motion blur effect.

 ## Is my game supported?
-Since some games might need special setup, only some have been enabled right now.
+Since games might need special setup, only some are enabled right now.
 You can [request your game](https://github.com/crashfort/SourceDemoRender/issues) for it to be enabled.

 Known games that don't work:
 * Garry's Mod - *No plugin_load support*